-The following figures show examples of the Verify Timing Configuration dialog box for various operating conditions and report selections.
+The following figure shows an example of the Verify Timing Configuration dialog box.

-Figure 62 · Verify Timing Configuration Settings
+Figure 62 · Verify Timing Configuration Dialog Box

 Types of Timing Reports

 From the Design Flow window > Verify Timing, you can generate the following types of reports:

 Timing reports - These reports display timing information organized by clock domain.
 Four types of timing reports are available.
 You can configure which reports to generate using the 'Verify Timing' configuration dialog box (Design Flow > Verify Timing > Configure Options).
 The following reports can be generated: